 ++ Kindly find all updates to this article below. ++

 The company set up a cooperation with the Californian South Coast Air Quality Management District (SCAQMD) and other specialists from the transport and charging infrastructure branches.
 A total of 16 partners are involved in the project.

-Under the working title Volvo LIGHTS (Low Impact Green Heavy Transport Solutions) the Swedes will develop electrified trucks for the US market, based on the Volvo FE Electric, which will hit the market next year.
+Under the working title Volvo LIGHTS (Low Impact Green Heavy Transport Solutions) the Swedish company will develop electrified trucks for the US market, based on the Volvo FE Electric, which will hit the market next year.

 The California Air Resources Board is providing a 44.8 million dollar fund for the project, which is also part of the state initiative California Climate Investments.
 The combination shows exactly how extensive the public and private partnership is.